mui/material-ui/docs/src/pages/getting-started/frequently-asked-questions.md

 - media queries
 - keyframes

+## How do I use react-router?

+We have documented how to use a [third-party routing library](/demos/buttons#third-party-routing-library) with the `ButtonBase` component.
+A lot of our interactive components use it internally:
+`Button`, `MenuItem`, `<ListItem button />`, `Tab`, etc.
+You can use the same solution with them.

 ## How do I combine the `withStyles()` and `withTheme()` HOCs?

 There are a number of different options: